sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/aws-ami.md

 2. Select an **instance type**
 3. **Key pair (login)**: Select or create a new Key Pair for connecting to your instance securely
 4. **Network settings**:
-   - Click on the **Edit** button in the `Network setting` to enable `auto-assign public IP`
    - Select a **Security Group** for the instance, or create one with the following rules:
      - Default HTTP rule: port range 80, source 0.0.0.0/0, ::/0
      - Default HTTPS rule: port range 443, source 0.0.0.0/0, ::/0
      - Default SSH rule: port range 22, source 0.0.0.0/0, ::/0
 5. **Configure storage**:
    - Root Volume: 50GB/gp2
-   - EBS Volume: 500GB/gp3(20% more than the total size of all your repositories)
+   - EBS Volume: 500GB/gp3 (20% more than the total size of all your repositories)
 6. Click **Launch instance** to launch

 Your Sourcegraph instance should be ready in the next few minutes.